User Guide

 The default format supported by the SidecarT is the .ST format.
 Starting from version v0.0.11, SidecarT can also read the .MSA format, converting it to .ST format on the fly.
 Under the covers, everything is a .ST file.

 A special mention to read-write images with the extions .rw.
 All .ST files are read-only files.
-The SidecarT board will create a copy of the .ST file with the .rw extension to emulate a writable floppy image.
+The Multi-device will create a copy of the .ST file with the .rw extension to emulate a writable floppy image.

 Runtime emulation